PokingOutsideOFF/Phonebook/README.md

+# Phonebook Console Application

-## Project Overview:
+## Overview
-The Phone book console app allows user to store store contacts with their name, phone number and email address, and also to edit or delete a contact
+The Phonebook Console App allows users to store contacts with a name, phone number, and email address, as well as edit or delete these contacts.
+Users can categorize their contacts and send emails or SMS messages to selected contacts directly from the app.

+## Features
+- **CRUD Operations**: Create, read, update, and delete contacts.
-The app also allows to segragate contacts into different categories.
+- **Categorization**: Organize contacts into different categories.
-The app also allows to send email and sms to the specified contact.
+- **Email & SMS**: Send emails and SMS messages to specified contacts.

-## Setup Instructions:
+## Setup Instructions

+### 1. Configure Environment Variables
-1.Set the following environment variables on your local machine or replace them with required values:
+Set the following environment variables on your local machine or replace them with the required values:
-   - `DB_SERVER`: Your SQL Server instance name
+- `DB_SERVER`: Your SQL Server instance name.
-   - `DB_NAME`: Your database name
+- `DB_NAME`: The name of your database.

-2. Modify the configuration file to use these environment variables:
+### 2. Modify Configuration File :
    ```xml
    <configuration>
        <appSettings>